Posted on 8/10/2019 by Louis Taglia Jr. DDS

 There are other reasons for teeth grinding while you sleep.
 The use of caffeine and alcohol can cause you to grind your teeth while you sleep.
 People who have crooked or missing teeth are also more likely to grind their teeth.
 People with sleep apnea may suffer from this issue as well.

-What to Do The hardest part of dealing with teeth grinding is knowing it happens.
+The hardest part of dealing with teeth grinding is knowing it happens.
 Because it happens while you sleep, you often find out from someone else or when you notice damage from the grinding.
 Once you recognize the problem, there are several ways to deal with it.
 Oral appliances are often the most common way to prevent damage from teeth grinding, although it is also possible to take steps to deal with the TMJ disorders.

 More people grind their teeth than you may think.
 It is a problem that if you are not aware will cause a lot of damage.
 That is why it is something to learn about before it is too late.